felix-hilden/sphinx-codeautolink/docs/src/about.rst

 -------
 - **Only works with HTML documentation**, disabled otherwise.
 If the extension is off, it silently removes directives that would produce output.
-- **Only processes literal blocks, not inline code**.
+- **Only processes blocks, not inline code**.
 Sphinx has great tools for linking definitions inline, and longer code should be in a block anyway.
 - **Doesn't run example code**.
 Therefore all possible resolvable types are not found, and the runtime correctness of code cannot be validated.